taufik-nurrohman/color-picker/README.md

 Release Notes
 -------------

+### 2.3.1

+ - Removed `picker.value` property.
+Initial color data can be stored manually before initialization.

 ### 2.3.0

 Starting from this version, you need to have a form element to store the color data.
-It doesn&rsquo;t have to be visible.
-You can use `<input type="hidden">` if you want.
 We no longer support storing color data via `data-color` attribute and element content.

  - Added `picker._set()` method.
  - Added `picker.value` property to store the initial color data.